City leaders discuss Nederland Heritage Festival postponement, concerns & alternative - Port Arthur News

 Albanese said, as of right now, it would be difficult for carnival ride operators to clean rides with enough regularity during the event to satisfy crowd movement.

-The mayor also said Jefferson County Jeff Branick was counting on positive impacts of the coroanvirus vaccine by then, but added “we can’t take that chance.”
+The mayor also said Jefferson County Judge Jeff Branick was counting on positive impacts of the coronavirus vaccine by then, but added “we can’t take that chance.”

 IN OTHER COVID NEWS, Police Chief Gary Porter said the Medical Center of Southeast Texas reached out to him Monday about scheduling Nederland police officers and first responders to receive the COVID vaccine.